 “22 000 impressions per image” and “your website had 20 returning visitors yesterday”, are phrases you’ll hear flying around meetings with your digital agency/communications company…the only problem is: What do they mean?

 It is important to remember to be realistic with your expectations of how many impressions your post gains.
-Factors that can influence the amount of impressions your post gets are:
+Factors that can influence the number of impressions your post gets are: